Articles

 • Quality – Ask for references from previous clients and review their past work.

-• Communication – Look for vendors who are easily reachable and can provide quick responses to questions and concerns.
+• Communication – Look for easily reachable vendors who can quickly respond to questions and concerns.

-• Reliability – Check for companies that have been in business for a long time and have a good reputation for dependable and timely services.
+• Reliability—Look for companies that have been in business for a long time and have a good reputation for dependable and timely services.

 • Flexibility – Choose vendors to work around the Association’s specific needs and requirements.